Nan Lian Garden Hong Kong

 The first exhibition hall shows a scaled down miniature of several buildings built in the past which still exist today.
 The models highlight some of the differences between the building styles.

-The 2 pictures below show you the building of the first exhibition hall, the Chinese Timber Architectural Gallery
+The building of the first exhibition hall, the Chinese Timber Architectural Gallery

-The best of all, it shows you how the buildings were put together without the use of nails.
-This small exhibit fascinated Perry the most.
+The best of all, it shows you how the buildings were put together without the use of nails, but just the intricate wood joinery.
+There is a real size display of how that system worked in the past.
+It is also the building method applied in the buildings of this garden and Chi Lin Nunnery.
+Those small exhibits fascinated Perry the most.
 Photography is prohibited in this exhibition hall.

-More Chinese landscaping and garden layout on the way to the Octagonal Pavilion
+More Chinese landscaping and garden layout on the way to the Octagonal Pavilion.
+See the garden furniture in the middle?

 The full view of the Octagonal Pavilion